 More Than Your Smile

-One fascinating study at the University of Southern California, funded by the Alzheimer’s Association, used twins to examine the effects of gum disease.2 Researchers found that twins with loose or missing teeth (two of the defining characteristics of periodontal decay) before the age of 35 were four times more likely to have dementia later in life.
+One fascinating study at the University of Southern California, used twins to examine the effects of gum disease.
+Researchers found that twins with loose or missing teeth (two of the defining characteristics of periodontal decay) before the age of 35 were four times more likely develop forgetfulness later in life.

 The study proposed that the link was caused by a lifetime exposure to inflammation – that is, inflammatory agents caused by gum disease were released into the bloodstream.
 The USC study and others are now showing that inflammatory effects are not limited to the mouth.
 Instead, these inflammatory agents, which are toxic to brain cells, cause cognitive impairment and memory loss.

-Another article, published in the Journal of Alzheimer’s Disease, drew an even more direct link.3 In it, researchers from the University of Central Lancashire in England found porphyromonas gingivalis, the same bacteria responsible for gum disease, in the brains of four out of ten Alzheimer’s patients.
+Researchers from the University of Central Lancashire in England found porphyromonas gingivalis, the same bacteria responsible for gum disease, in the brains of four out of ten brain fog patients.
 The same study found no evidence of the bacteria in healthy brains.

 It turns out healthy gums are good for a whole lot more than a beautiful smile.